0x0539/tap.io/README.md

 **always** return B. Never C.  Whether it is running on node.js or Chrome or (should it ever get WebGL) IE, it should always return B.

-That means no Math.random().
-To have randomness, you should use server-generated events backed by Math.random() until I can provide a suitable replacement for the Math.random() function.
+I provide a replacement for Math.random() that is deterministic across platforms.
+It is mostly a butchered version of http://davidbau.com/encode/seedrandom.js.
+I take care to seed the random function for you.
+I will describe how to access this API once it has been solidified.

 #### handle(state, event)